 - List what you’d want to carry in this bag while in transit.
 You could end up being separated from your standard bag, so it’ll contain items you can’t afford to lose, as well as things you need for a comfortable journey.

 - Make a list of what you’d want to carry while exploring a destination.
 Refillable water bottle?
 Clothing for layering up or down?
 Rain gear?
+Camera?
 Basic health kit?
 Comfort pack?
 Flashlight?
 Guidebook?

 - The two previous steps will provide clues on size and capacity.
 Next, identify what type of bag best suits your body type and travel style.
 If you expect to walk several kilometres and carry it from early morning to evening, it needs to be comfortable.
 For example, I found a strap made of webbing caused chafing, a cross-body shoulder bag resulted in shoulder-and-neck stress, and the shoulder straps of a cheap pocket daypack didn’t have enough padding.